SERVICES

 LINE + COPY EDITING INCLUDES

-- Line-by-line correction of issues with clarity, tone, flow, diction, syntax, grammar, punctuation, spelling, typos, missing, incorrect, and/or extra words;
+- Line-by-line correction of issues with clarity, tone, flow, diction, syntax, grammar, punctuation, spelling, formatting, typos, missing, incorrect, and/or extra words;

 - In-line comments, questions, and suggestions; and